PlanetariumWSD/IP2DMX-16bit/README.md

 ### val (uint16_t)

-This is the 16-bit value you want this node to be set to.
+This is the 16-bit value you want the node's brightness to be set to.

 ### dur (uint32_t)